 The Coordinator of Field and Clinical Experiences coordinates all intern placements.
 Placements vary in grade, subject, ethnic, cultural, socio-economic setting, and include both city and county schools.
 Placements are selected in a manner to assure the quality of the internship experience and supervision provided by the classroom teacher.
 All internship placements will ordinarily be made in public schools in the Huntsville-Madison County and Athens City areas.
-Placements outside of the Huntsville-Madison County and Athens City areas will be made only when the Coordinator of Field and Clinical Experiences determines that an appropriate local placement is not available or a placement has been established in a designated school by the College of Education.
+Placements outside of the Huntsville-Madison County and Athens City areas.
+Placements outside of Field and Clinical Experiences determines that an appropriate local placement is not available or a placement has been established in a designated school by the College of Education.